The Story of Joseph in the Bible (Genesis 37–50)

 1. Joseph’s Early Life and Betrayal (Genesis 37)

 Joseph was the 11th son of Jacob (also called Israel) and the firstborn of Rachel, Jacob’s favorite wife.
 Because of this, Joseph was Jacob’s favorite son, which caused resentment among his older brothers.
-To show his special love for Joseph, Jacob gave him a coat of many colors, a symbol of status and favor.
+This jealousy eventually grew into deep hatred.
+If you want a deeper explanation of the reasons behind their anger, read this Bible guide on why Joseph’s brothers hated him so much.

 2. Joseph in Egypt: Trials and God’s Favor (Genesis 39–41)